Skip To Main Content

 At the second doubles flight, George Day (Southampton, United Kingdom / Peter Symonds College) and Thomas Mathys (Grimisuat, Switzerland / ECCG - Martigny) posted a thrilling 7-5 triumph over Grand Valley State's Stephen Claassen and Lawrence Ivanov.

-Benjamin Hill (Düren, North Rhine-Westphalia, Germany / Burgau-Gymnasium) and Tom Wasner (Altenholz, Germany / Friedrichsort Community School) also won in a heart stopper, besting Martin Andreu and Denys Zamaraiev 7-6 in the No. 2 doubles position.
+Benjamin Hill (Düren, North Rhine-Westphalia, Germany / Burgau-Gymnasium) and Tom Wasner (Altenholz, Germany / Friedrichsort Community School) also won in a heart stopper, besting Martin Andreu and Denys Zamaraiev 7-6 in the No. 2 doubles position, to clinch the doubles point.

 Luis Klaus (Brühl, Germany / Archbishop's St. Ursula gymnasium [TH Köln]) and Harry Forsyth (Wamberal, New South Wales, Australia / The McDonald College [Mississippi College]) battled with Bora Bakici and Patricio Sepulveda in the No. 1 slot, falling 6-4.